-30 INTERMEDIATE MODERN PHYSICS.
+31 INTERMEDIATE MODERN PHYSICS.
+This course is intended for science majors other than physics majors intending to pursue graduate work in physics.
 Concepts from classical physics essential to an understanding of modern physics are reviewed.
-Major topics considered are kinetic theory, discovery of electrons and other fundamental particles, quantum effects, elementary quantum theory, atoms, solids, and nuclei.
-Not recommended for physics majors intending to pursue graduate work in physics.
-Prerequisite: Physics 226, Mathematics 212.
+Major topics considered are kinetic theory, discovery of electrons and other fundamental particles, quantum effects, elementary quantum theory, atoms, solios, and nuclei.
+Mr. Kromminga.

-31 EXPERIMENTS IN MODERN PHYSICS.
+32 EXPERIMENTS IN MODERN PHYSICS.
 This course consists of the study and performance of important experiments in modern physics.
-The emphasis is placed on independent work by students.
-It is intended that this course acquaint future graduate students with the full-time research effort required in graduate work.
+The emphasis is placed upon original work by individual students.
+It is intended that this course acquaint future graduate students with intensive full-time research effort required of them in graduate work.
+Mr. Ehlers.